sassoftware/relic/README.md

 * VSIX - Visual Studio extension
 * PGP - detached or cleartext signature of data

+# Token types
+relic can work with several types of token:

+* pkcs11 - Industry standard PKCS#11 HSM interface using shared object files
+* scdaemon - The GnuPG scdaemon service can enable access to OpenPGP cards (such as Yubikey NEO)
+* file - Private keys stored in a password-protected file

 # Features
 Relic is primarily meant to operate as a signing server, allowing clients to authenticate with a TLS certificate and sign packages remotely.
 It can also be used as a standalone signing tool.